Yonet/AzureMixedRealityDocs/lessons/lesson1/project/how-to-get-started-with-mixed-reality-development-using-unity.md

-# How to Get Started with Mixed Reality Development Using Unity?
+# How to get started with mixed reality development using Unity?

 ![How To Get Started witHow To Get Started with Mixed Reality Development Using Unity3D](../../../.gitbook/assets/screenshot-140.png)